 However, ASF Air has deep experience and expertise in developing logistics programs for the automotive industry.
 While Rodgriguez is reluctant, for competitive reasons, to spell out a step-by-step program for an automaker client, he emphasizes that most automotive manufacturers and tier one and two suppliers need“just-in-time” transportation solutions.

-“The clients are either tier one or tier two suppliers,” he explains.
-“For example, BMW or Chevrolet are tier one suppliers and there we work closely with the client itself, the brand, which Is the manufacturer.
-Or we develop the program with the tier one and two suppliers which are branded parts and components and usually under the same just-in-time delivery guidelines and constraints.”
+“Most of our clients are either tier one or tier two suppliers,” he explains.
+“For example, brands like BMW or Chevrolet have what’s known as tier 1 and tier 2 suppliers and there we work closely with those suppliers but sometimes directly with the brand itself.
+Or we develop the program with the tier 1 or 2 supplier which are (branded parts and components) and usually under the same just-in-time delivery guidelines and constraints.”

 International just-in-time air freight is getting tougher and tougher these days, says the ASF Air executive.
 A typical door-to-door cargo flight from say, Asia to the east coast of the US, takes 96 hours in peak season.
 But add in the surge of e-commerce on those flights and it “slows things down.”